CsabaConsulting/csaba.page/_posts/blog/2020-01-25-devfest-on-demand.md

 16. [Mia Kay Bentzien: Bring your Designs to Life : From 3D Sculpting to 3D Printing](https://www.youtube.com/watch?v=Lg-nL8OlFac&list=PLfLYzWZuIvXIgmR6oCaYYA-Ez8agOrHXw&index=16)
 17. [Andrew Runner: Closing Keynote](https://www.youtube.com/watch?v=nsnoI2brsz4&list=PLfLYzWZuIvXIgmR6oCaYYA-Ez8agOrHXw&index=17)

 I'm super proud of all of our speakers (not just the recorded sessions), and especially good job for those who made it to the on demand selection.
-Excellent, I'm super stoked!